The Enneagram and Mental Illness: Understand Each Type's Predispositions

 Negative Coping Mechanisms – The Challenger’s Maladaptive Strategies

-- Using control and dominance to manage feelings of vulnerability or betrayal
+- Using dominance to manage vulnerability or fear

 Type 9: Dissociation and Chronic Avoidance